Dadia Forest

 The Dadia Forest is a large area of natural woodland in the Evros regional unit in northeastern Greece.
 The forest consists mostly of oak and pine.
 It is one of the most important areas in Europe for birds of prey, and the only forest in Europe where all four European species of vulture can be seen.
 It is a fully managed protected area of 7290 hectare and is visited by about 35,000 people each year.

+History

+2023 wildfire

+The major wildfire of August 2023 burned around 73.000 hectares (730 square kilometers) near Alexandroupolis, mostly in the Dadia Forest, leaving 18 people dead.
+This fire lasted 17 days and was stated to be "the largest recorded in the EU" up to 2023 by EU officials.
+The fire burned just over 50% of the Dadia Forest and it is estimated the burnt areas will take 10 years to show signs of recovery and up to 80 years to return to its original state.

 Geography

-The forest is located in northeastern Greece, to the northeast of Alexandroupoli close to the border with Turkey, where the eastern end of the Rhodope Mountains are largely uninhabited and unspoiled.
+The forest is located in northeastern Greece, to the northeast of Alexandroupolis, close to the border with Turkey, where the eastern end of the Rhodope Mountains are largely uninhabited and unspoiled.
 The area is one of tree-covered rolling hills, the Evros Hills, reaching up to about 800 m but without any high peaks.
 The protected area covers an area of 7290 hectare and is surrounded by a buffer zone of about 28000 hectare.
 The underlying rocks are igneous, some being alkaline and others acidic.
-Most of the area is forested, but there is some scrubland, grassland and cultivated areas.
+Most of the area is forested, but there are some scrubland, grassland and cultivated areas.
 The trees are mostly oaks and pines, with some areas of primary forest and other areas of secondary, regenerated growth.